HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 ```

 ## Generating figures and tables
-Assuming that you have either executed the above steps, or downloaded a preexisting `.replication_results` and put it local to your computer,  you can generate all of the figures and tables to `.paper_results` by running the following in Git Bash or bash on Linux:
+Assuming that you have the packages installed (i.e. `julia --threads auto -e 'using Pkg; Pkg.activate("scripts"); Pkg.instantiate()'` or equivalent) and either executed the above steps or downloaded a preexisting `.replication_results` and put it local to your computer,  you can generate all of the figures and tables to `.paper_results` by running the following in Git Bash or bash on Linux:

 ```bash
 bash scripts/generate_paper_results/generate_paper_results.sh
 ```

-These will be placed in the `.paper_results` directory.
+The script may take 10+ minutes if you include the `convert_` lines.
+All final results are placed in the `.paper_results` directory.

 The individual scripts this calls are: